piolipski/inflation-comparision/README.md

 # Inflation comparision
-This project is a CRUD application designed to display the comparision of inflation rates income data in Poland (and potentially other countries, with data provided by the user).
+This project is a CRUD application designed to display the comparision of inflation rates with income data in Poland (and potentially other countries, with data provided by the user).

 # Technologies
 Technologies used in the development of the project: